 - (5) Process after screen failure.
-If the public utility cannot determine that the small generator facility may nevertheless be interconnected consistent with safety and reliability standards, at the time the public utility notifies the applicant of the Tier 2 review results, the public utility must provide the applicant with:¶

-(a) The screen results, including specific information on the reason(s) for failure ing writhin-10 business days after notifying an applicant that its application is complete.
-Tg, using a standard format approved by the Commission; and¶ - (b) An executable Supplemental Review Agreement.¶ - (c) In addition, the public utility and must allow the applicant may agree to waive the scoping meeting requirement.¶ - (b) Within 20 business days after a public utility notifies an applicant that its application is complete or a scoping meeting is held, whichever is later, the public utility must: to select one of the following, at the applicant's option.
-The applicant must notify the public utility of its selection within 10 business days or the application will be deemed withdrawn.¶ - (A) Request an applicant options meeting;¶ - (B) Undergo supplemental review in accordance with OAR 860-082-0063; or ¶ - (AC) EContinue evaluateing the application using the Tier 2 approval criteria in section (2);¶ - (B) Review any independent analysis of the proposed interconnection provided by the applicant that was performed using the Tier 2 approval criteria; and¶ - (C) Providnder Tier 4.¶ - (6) Applicant options meeting.
-If the applicant requests an applicant options meeting, the public utility shall offer to convene a meeting at a mutually agreeable time written notice tohin 15 business days of the applicant's request.
-At the applicant stating whether options meeting the public utility apshall provided the application.
-If applicable, the public utility must include a comparison of its evaluation to the applicant's independent analysisnt the opportunity to review the screen analysis and related results, to designate a different RPA, to review possible customers-generator modifications, and to discuss what further steps are needed to permit the net metering facility to connect safely and reliably.¶ - (47) The interconnection process is not complete until:¶ - (a) The public utility approves the application;¶ - (b) Any minor modifications to the transmission or distribution system required under subsection ($\frac{2}{14}$) are complete;¶ - (c) The witness test, if conducted by the public utility, is successful; and \(\bigve{\Pi} \) - (d) The applicant and public utility execute a certificate of completion.
-The certificate of completion must follow the standard form certificate developed by the public utility and approved by the Commission. - (5) If a small generator facility is not approved under the Tier 2 interconnection review procedure, then the applicant may submit a new application under the Tier 3 or Tier 4 review procedures.
-At the applicant's request, the public utility must provide a written explanation of the reasons for denial within five business days of the request.
+If the public utility cannot determine that the small generator facility may nevertheless be interconnected consistent with safety and reliability standards, at the time the public utility notifies the applicant of the Tier 2 review results, the public utility must provide the applicant with: - (a) The screen results, including specific information on the reason(s) for failure in writing, using a standard format approved by the Commission; and - (b) An executable Supplemental Review Agreement. - (c) In addition, the public utility must allow the applicant to select one of the following, at the applicant's option.
+The applicant must notify the public utility of its selection within 10 business days or the application will be deemed withdrawn. - (A) Request an applicant options meeting; - (B) Undergo supplemental review in accordance with OAR 860-082-0063; or - (C) Continue evaluating the application under Tier 4. - (6) Applicant options meeting.
+If the applicant requests an applicant options meeting, the public utility shall offer to convene a meeting at a mutually agreeable time within 15 business days of the applicant's request.
+At the applicant options meeting the public utility shall provide the applicant the opportunity to review the screen analysis and related results, to designate a different RPA, to review possible customers-generator modifications, and to discuss what further steps are needed to permit the small generator facility to connect safely and reliably. - (7) The interconnection process is not complete until: - (a) The public utility approves the application; - (b) Any minor modifications to the transmission or distribution system required under section (4) are complete; - (c) The witness test, if conducted by the public utility, is successful; and - (d) The applicant and public utility execute a certificate of completion.
+The certificate of completion must follow the standard form certificate developed by the public utility and approved by the Commission.